polterguy/phosphorusfive/plugins/extras/p5.data/README.md

 The above *[insert-data]* invocation, will insert three items, of different "types", into your database, using one single "lock" operation.
 If you watch its result, after evaluating it, you will see that each item has its automatically generated ID returned, and nothing else.

-The objects you insert into your database, can be as deep and complex, containing any types, Phosphorus Five support, through its p5.types project, or your own type conversions, as you wish.
+The objects you insert into your database, can be as deep and complex as you wish, containing any types Phosphorus Five supports, through its p5.types project, or your own type conversion Active Events.
 You can also insert as many items as you wish, in one go.
 And in fact, the above *[insert-data]* invocation, will only create one lock, so if you can, you should insert all "related items" at once.
 To get away with as few locks as you can.

 If you wish, you can also supply an "explicit" ID of your items, by adding it as the "value" of each root child node beneath *[select-data]*.
 Your ID can also be any type P5 supports.
 However, the ID must be unique for your server.
-In fact, the CMS in System42 uses the URL as the ID of its database items, which you can see in your database files if you open them in some text editor.
+In fact, the CMS in System42, uses the URL as the ID of its database items, which you can see in your database files, if you open them in some text editor.

 ## [select-data] dissected